ThomasMattelaer/ThomasMattelaer/README.md

 - 🌱 Gratuated from Le Wagon in Brussels (batch #1110)
 - 👨‍💻 Working at Novutech as a Technical Consultant
-- 🦦 I’m currently working on Ottter, a social media dedicated to cultural recommendations
+- 🦦 I’m currently working on SuiteScripts, a Javascript based language for Netsuite ERP.
-- 👨‍💻 I’m currently working on Ruby on Rails.
+- 👨‍💻 I have worked on Ruby on Rails.
 - ☀️ I’m looking for learning about React and NodeJS
 - ⚡ Fun fact: I love doing sport, discover new great places to eat, and sharing beer(s)
 - 📫 How to reach me: Mattealer.thomas@hotmail.com